lukajk1/cs-230-project-4/README.md

-Welcome to our Project 4 GitHub Repo!
+Welcome to our GitHub Repo for Group 2 Project 4!
 Please see the Wiki for more information.